eslint/eslint/docs/src/rules/object-shorthand.md

 Anyone not yet in an ES6 environment would not want to apply this rule.
 Others may find the terseness of the shorthand syntax harder to read and may not want to encourage it with this rule.

-## Version

-This rule was introduced in ESLint 0.20.0.